XPS vs EPS Insulation UK — Full Comparison, Placement Guide, and Dual-Material Verdict

 This comparison forms part of the wider EWI system build-up layers guide, which explains how every component — from adhesive through insulation, basecoat, mesh, primer, and decorative render — works together to create a durable, thermally efficient facade.
-The material you choose at the insulation stage shapes the performance, cost, and long-term resilience of the entire system.
+The material choice at the insulation stage shapes the performance, cost, and long-term resilience of the entire system.

-Selection Criteria — When to Choose Each
+Selection Criteria — When to Choose Each Material

 Graphite EPS is the dominant choice for the main wall above the damp-proof course.
 Its declared thermal conductivity of λ 0.031 W/mK (Genderka EPS 031 Fasada Extra Plus, EN 13163:2012+A1:2015) means thinner boards achieve the same thermal resistance as thicker standard EPS or XPS panels, preserving window-reveal proportions and reducing oversill modifications on semi-detached and terraced facades.
 At a density of approximately 15 kg/m³, graphite EPS boards are lightweight enough for single-handed positioning at scaffold height, and their compressive strength of ≥70 kPa is more than sufficient for above-grade EWI where the reinforced basecoat distributes surface loads across the facade.